bottkars/terraforming-dps/README.md

 # Just a dirty Hack readme
-- create a serice prinziple for terraform
+- create a service principle for terraform
 - login with sp
 - accept T&C´s form SP